 That’s not enough to be serious at Cat 3 or higher.
 Which I’m not going to stand behind this look at endurance training, and say forget about your cycling goals.
 There is some encouraging news if this all turns out to be proven at some point in the future.

 There may not be any concrete takeaways from this study, but what it does do it open the door to a mindset shift.

 In some ways it’s about finding your why first, then your balance – if you ride a bike for health – here’s the lesson…

 What are your plans?
-We’ve discussed age and performance on Semi-Pro before, if you’re plans are to work hard then fade out into the long tail – then it’s unknown, if you work hard then stop, it’s unknown, if you just want to stay active…
+We’ve discussed age and performance on Semi-Pro before, if your plans are to work hard then fade out into the long tail – then it’s unknown if you work hard then stop, it’s unknown, if you just want to stay active…

 I’m not convinced yet, but would you be willing to give up your cycling goals to live longer?

 - Does Cardio Cause Heart Disease?

 - Potential Adverse Cardiovascular Effects From Excessive Endurance Exercise

 - Run for your life!
 At a comfortable pace, and not too far: James O’Keefe